datagrok-ai/public/help/develop/under-the-hood/infrastructure.md

   * Immediate-mode canvas rendering
   * Renders millions of primitives quickly
     * Adaptive marker rendering - switches between drawing directly on the canvas, rendering from the cache, or rendering into an array of bytes.
-This is transparent to viewers’ code.
+This is transparent to viewers' code.
   * Multithreaded rendering
   * WebGL-accelerated rendering with custom shaders (coming soon)
   * Adaptive rendering behavior - the system keeps track of how long it took each viewer to render and optimizes